Enhancing the Windows Command Prompt and Batch Scripting

 The integrated file explorer allows you to examine directories and drag and drop files to the tabbed command prompt windows.

 The programmable tabbed toolbar lets you create up to 20 tabs with up to 50 toolbar buttons on each.
 Toolbar buttons can start new tabs or windows, or send commands or text to existing tabs.

-Most interactive commands (such as COPY, DIR, DEL, MOVE, etc.) have command dialogs that allow you to select filenames and options and see your command line before executing it.
+Most of the commands in TCC (such as COPY, DIR, DEL, MOVE, REN, etc.) have command dialogs that allow you to select filenames and options and see your command line before executing it.
 The most powerful Windows command processor is also the easiest to use!

 Take Command includes the best text and binary file viewer available for Windows, including bidirectional scrolling, hex listings, fixed and floating rulers, grid lines, extensive searching and printing features, and much more.

 Select or exclude files by date, time, size, owner, description, and extended wildcards or regular expressions for extraordinary flexibility in file management.